 Now let’s understand the recessive one.
 Read our amazing article on how the present condition inherited: How Is Huntington’s Disease Inherited?

 Autosomal recessive inheritance:

 “Two homozygous recessive alleles are responsible for the occurrence of the phenotype.”
 For an autosomal recessive disorder, the present condition is defined as,

-Inheritance of two copies of the mutant gene required in order to cause disease in offspring.
+Inheritance of two copies of the mutant gene is required in order to cause disease in offspring.

 Here is an interesting catch,

 With a single recessive allele, an individual remains normal.
-Although, it is categorised as a carrier of the disease due to their heterozygous genotype.
+Although, it is categorized as a carrier of the disease due to its heterozygous genotype.

 See figure 2,

-Contrary, 50% of the offsprings are a carrier and don’t have disease symptoms with a 25% chance of normal child.
+Contrary, 50% of the offspring are a carrier and don’t have disease symptoms with a 25% chance of normal child.

 If only a single parent is a carrier, none of the offspring suffers from the disease.
 Still, there is a 50% chance of a carrier.